Elated Alex Murdaugh prosecutors hail guilty verdict: ‘No one is above the law’

 At a jubilant press conference outside the Colleton County Courthouse in Walterboro, state attorney general Alan Wilson hailed "a great day for the people of South Carolina".

-"Today's verdict proves that no one – no one, no matter who you are in society – is above the law," Mr Wilson said.
+"Today's verdict proves that no one – no one, no matter who you are in society – is above the law.”

+"Our criminal justice system worked tonight.
+It gave a voice to Maggie and Paul Murdaugh, who were brutally mowed down and murdered on the night of 7 June, 2021 by someone that they loved and someone they trusted...

+"A lot of people doubted that this process would work, and hopefully we have instilled and put a little bit of faith back into you and your lives."

-It came hours after the Walterboro jury unanimously found 54-year-old Mr Murdaugh guilty of brutally murdering his wife Maggie and his son Paul following a dramatic six-week trial.
+Mr Wilson’s speech came after a Walterboro jury unanimously found Murdaugh, 54, guilty of brutally murdering his wife Maggie and son Paul in what local media described as South Carolina’s "trial of the century".

-Lead prosecutor Creighton Waters likewise hailed the verdict, saying: "Justice was done today.
+Lead prosecutor Creighton Waters likewise praised the verdict, saying: "Justice was done today.
 It doesn’t matter who your family is.
 It doesn’t matter how much money you have or people think you have.
 It doesn’t matter what you think how prominent you are.

 "If you do wrong, if you break the law, if you murder, then justice will be done in South Carolina.
 And I think South Carolina has shown to the nation, and the world, how a process can work, and work well.
 Thank y'all."